pu2clr/MCP23008/README.md

 | OLAT     | 0x0A  | The OLAT  register  provides  access  to  the  output latches. |

-Also this library has other functions that make the job easy to build applications.
+Also this library has other functions that make the job easier to build applications.
 See [API documentation](https://pu2clr.github.io/MCP23008/extras/apidoc/html/).